Aster Vranckx: Club career

 On 3 December 2018, Vranckx signed his first professional contract with KV Mechelen.
 Vranckx made his debut for Mechelen in the 2019 Belgian Super Cup, in a 3–0 loss to Genk.
 Vranckx announced on 9 December 2020 that he chose to play for VfL Wolfsburg after the ongoing season.

-On 1 September 2022, Vranckx joined Milan on a season-long loan, with an option to buy.
+On 1 September 2022, Vranckx moved to Italy and joined Serie A club AC Milan on a season-long loan, with an option to buy.

+On 22 August 2025, Vranck returned to Italy and signed with Sassuolo on loan, with an option to buy.

 International career

-Born in Belgium to a Belgian father and Congolese mother.
-He is a youth international for Belgium.
+Born in Belgium to a Belgian father and Congolese mother, he is a youth international for Belgium.

+In June 2023 he was called up to the senior Belgium squad for the UEFA Euro 2024 qualifying matches against Austria and Estonia on 17 and 20 June 2023 respectively.